0

 Morton Overlook from Newfound Gap Road

-If you have time, continue south on Newfound Gap Road towards Mingus Mill and the Oconaluftee Visitor Center.
+If you have time, you can continue south on Newfound Gap Road towards Mingus Mill and the Oconaluftee Visitor Center.

 orange and yellow trees cover the rolling mountain peaks at Newfound Gap in Great Smoky Mountains